hathach/tinyusb/readme.markdown

 # tinyusb #

-## What Is tinyusb ##

-tinyusb is an open-source (BSD-licensed) USB Host/Device/OTG stack for embedded micro-controller.
-It is developed using [Test-Driven Development (TDD)](tests/readme.md) approach to eliminate bugs as soon as possible.
+tinyusb is an open-source (BSD-licensed) USB Host/Device/OTG stack for embedded micro-controllers, especially ARM MCUs.
+It is designed to be user-friendly in term of configuration and out-of-the-box running experience.

+In addition to running without an RTOS, tinyusb is an OS-awared stack that can run across RTOS vendors.
+For the purpose of eliminating bugs as soon as possible, the stack is developed using [Test-Driven Development (TDD)](tests/readme.md) approach

 ![tinyusb diagram](http://docs.tinyusb.org/images/tinyusb_overview.png)

 ## Features ##

-designed to run out-of-the-box and easy to configure.

 ### Host ###